Installing Authentication Verifier Agent on Linux in Acunetix 360 (RedHat Distribution)

 1. Log in to Acunetix 360.

-Please disable SELinux before starting the installation.
-For further information about disabling SELinux, see Changing SELinux states and modes.
+NOTE: You need to disable SELinux before starting the installation.
+For further information about disabling SELinux, refer to the RedHat Documentation: Changing SELinux states and modes.

 1. Open a terminal window.